 No!
 A thousand times no!

-I hate click-bait headlines, but based on the confusing messaging out there, it seems you have to have one for people to pay attention.
-If you don’t know who to believe, you may be scared away from buying or continuing to use Dynamics GP.
+I hate click-bait headlines, but based on the confusing messaging out there, it seems we have to have one for people to pay attention to.
+If users don't know who to believe, they may be scared away from buying or continuing to use Dynamics GP.
 The messaging has been at times exceptionally clear, and at other times, exceptionally fuzzy, and often both from Microsoft!
-There are rumours being spread by god-knows-who that GP 2016 is the last release that will be available for Dynamics GP.
+Rumours are being spread by god-knows-who that GP 2016 is the last release that will be available for Dynamics GP.
 WTF.

 GPUG Collaborate Canada

-Last week I attended the GPUG “Collaborate Canada” event in Toronto, which was a full day version of the UG meetings that happen quarterly.
-It was held over two days, and day 1 was AXUG and CRMUG groups together, and day 2, the day I attended, was GPUG and NAVUG groups together.
+Last week I attended the GPUG "Collaborate Canada" event in Toronto, which was a full-day version of the UG meetings that happen quarterly.
+It was held over two days, day 1 was AXUG and CRMUG groups together, and day 2, the day I attended, was GPUG and NAVUG groups together.

 Dynamics365 is going to affect everyone in this room.

-I have no issue with introducing a new product but if you are presenting at a USER conference, as in, existing customers, perhaps the approach should be “hey, we wanted to show you our newest product that we’re really excited about!”.
+I have no issue with introducing a new product but when presenting at a USER conference, as in, existing customers, perhaps the approach should be "Hey, we wanted to show you our newest product that we're excited about!".

 Rumours and Innuendos